 Carbon Monoxide & Vehicle Safety Tips from KidsAndCars.org

 - Ensure that you have working carbon monoxide detectors in all areas of the home, especially near sleeping areas.
-Check batteries twice a year and replace detectors every 6-10 years.
+Replace batteries twice a year and replace detectors every 6-10 years.

 - Always clear the tailpipe of a vehicle in inclement weather conditions.
 If the tailpipe becomes clogged with ice, snow or other debris, carbon monoxide can leak into the passenger compartment of the vehicle.

-- Never warm up a vehicle in any enclosed space.
+- Never warm up a vehicle in any enclosed or partially enclosed space.

 - Never leave a vehicle running in the garage, not even with the garage door open.